PatrickHK24/BigData/README.md

 # What I learned
 Completing this small project allowed me to acquire solid skills and increase my confidence in:

 🔍 Art of Query Crafting: I started with foundational SQL techniques like basic queries, wildcards, and aggregations.
-I consequently advanced to complex data manipulation by seamlessly merging tables and leveraging WITH clauses to optimize query efficiency and readability.
+I consequently advanced to complex data manipulation by seamlessly merging tables and leveraging WITH clauses to optimise query efficiency and readability.

-📊 Analytical Mindset: I turned raw data into actionable insights by crafting powerful SQL queries and enhancing findings with dynamic Excel visualizations.
+📊 Analytical Mindset: I turned raw data into actionable insights by crafting powerful SQL queries and enhancing findings with dynamic Excel visualisations.

 # Conclusions